LuisYeah1234-hub/NativeLinux/README.md

 > [!WARNING]
 > You cannot go to the Windows GUI After it has been ran!
 >
-> Unless removed from registry, Or removed from system32 folder
+> Unless it has been Removed from the Registry, Or Removed from System32 Folder
 >
 > I recommend you to test this on a Virtual Machine!!
 >

 # How to build?
-Install required Windows Driver Kit 7.1.0
+Requires Windows Driver Kit 7.1.0

 After installed search for x86 Free Build Environment.
 Open it